AP source: Cowboys' Gregory seeks return after yearlong ban

-DALLAS (AP) - A person with direct knowledge of the application says Dallas Cowboys defensive end Randy Gregory is set to seek reinstatement after missing the 2017 season over multiple violations of the NFL's substance-abuse policy.
+DALLAS (AP) - Dallas Cowboys defensive end Randy Gregory is seeking reinstatement to the NFL after missing the 2017 season over multiple violations of the league's substance-abuse policy, a person with direct knowledge of the application said Friday.

 The NFL's policy says those involved in the process will work to help Commissioner Roger Goodell rule within 60 days of receiving the application.
 The league declined to comment.